Nia-TN1012/ProReactsRev/README.md

 # ProReactsRev
 Provides the function to update property and automatically notify it changed, when the progress status or result information reported from the outside.
-PROgress information REACTive notification System - REporting Value
+>ProReactsRev : PROgress information REACTive notification System - REporting Value

 ## Library summary